Learn the extensive history of Saratoga Springs’s natural mineral springs created millions of years ago.

 The freshwater supply in Saratoga Springs is a national treasure.
 Natural mineral springs were created at the Saratoga Fault.

-This geologic fault provided the break in shale layers to enable underground streams and a combination of gases and minerals to escape and rise to the surface as natural mineral springs.
+This geologic fault break allows underground streams and a combination of gases and minerals to escape between the shale layers and rise to the surface as natural mineral springs.
 Water’s taste is impacted by the concentration of minerals such as iron, iodine, zinc, calcium, and magnesium, as well as many electrolytes.

 The Mohawk Indians discovered the “healing” springs and believed the water to be a gift from the god Manitou.
 Introduced in the late 1700s to early settlers, believers of the proclaimed restorative water would later discover several more natural springs.
 By 1826, bottled water from these springs would be shipped worldwide.